Are You at Risk for Non-Hodgkin's Lymphoma?

 What causes NHL remains unknown, but the American Cancer Society identifies numerous risk factors that could increase your risk of getting this type of cancer:

-• Gender: Both men and women develop NHL.
-On the whole, more men develop NHL, though certain subtypes of NHL are more common in women.
+• Sex: On the whole, more people assigned male at birth develop NHL, though certain subtypes of NHL are more common in people assigned female at birth.

 • Race, ethnicity, location: NHL is more common in Caucasians than in African Americans and Asian Americans, at least in the United States.
 The U.S. and Europe have the highest rates of the disease.

 • Exposure to chemicals: Exposure to benzene, an industrial chemical, may be associated with an increased risk of NHL.
-This is also true of some herbicides and insecticides (weed killers and insect killers).
+This is also true of some herbicides (weed killers) and insecticides (insect killers).

-• Other cancer treatments: Having been treated with chemotherapy, radiation therapy—and especially both—increases the risk of developing NHL later in life.
+• Other cancer treatments: Having been treated with chemotherapy (drugs that kill or slow the growth of cancer cells), radiation therapy (high-dose X-rays)—and especially both—increases the risk of developing NHL later in life.

-• Exposure to radiation: Survivors of atomic bombings and nuclear reactor accidents develop cancer in higher rates, including NHL.
+• Exposure to radiation: Survivors of atomic explosions and nuclear reactor accidents develop cancer in higher rates, including NHL.

 • Organ transplant: Such as having a kidney or liver transplant.

-• Weakened immune system: Due to an organ transplant, HIV infection or an inherited syndrome that causes a weakened immune system.
+• Weakened immune system: Due to an organ transplant, human immunodeficiency virus (HIV) infection or an inherited syndrome that causes a weakened immune system.

 Reducing your risk

-There have been studies that suggest lifestyle factors may increase a person’s risk of non-Hodgkin’s lymphoma, though more research is needed.
-These include being overweight or obese, and a diet high in meat and saturated fats.
-Conversely, exercise, maintaining a healthy weight and a diet with plenty of fruits and vegetables may reduce the risk—and have numerous other benefits to overall health.
+Studies that suggest lifestyle factors may increase a person’s risk of non-Hodgkin’s lymphoma, though more research is needed.
+These factors include being overweight or obese, and a diet high in meat and saturated fats which are solide at room temperature, like butter.
+Exercise as you are able, maintaining a healthy weight for you and a diet with plenty of fruits and vegetables may reduce the risk—and have numerous other benefits to overall health.

-For the most part, most people who get non-Hodgkin's lymphoma have no risk factors that can be changed.
+In general, though, most people who get non-Hodgkin's lymphoma do not have risk factors that can be changed.
 Whether you have a known risk factor or not, the most important thing to do is see a healthcare provider regularly so that signs and symptoms of NHL—or any disease—can be detected as early as possible.

 More On